Last updated June 4, 2021.

 Is the ACE Evaluation Network only for independent contractors or is it also open to individuals who are part of an evaluation team within a larger institution?

 The ACE Evaluation Network is open to both independent contractors and those who are part of an evaluation team.
 Also, refer to the above response to the question, “Can an evaluation firm apply to the ACE Evaluation Network?” for more information.

 What if I do not meet the membership criteria?

 See the above response to, “Who should apply?”
 ETB is not accepting applications from evaluators who do not meet the Network’s current membership criteria.
-If you are not a member and identify as a Network Affiliate (i.e., employed by the same evaluation organization as a Network Member), you are eligible to participate in some ETB opportunities.
+If you are not a member and identify as a Network Affiliate (i.e., employed by the same evaluation organization as a Network Member), you may be eligible to participate in some ETB opportunities.
 Please contact firstname.lastname@example.org with questions.

-While we recognize there is some overlap of skills required for both research and evaluation work, for the purpose of Network membership ETB does not count research toward the seven (7)-year minimum of paid evaluation experience.
+While we recognize there is some overlap of skills required for both research and evaluation work, for the purpose of Network membership ETB does not count research toward the seven (7) year minimum of paid evaluation experience.

 Can I include doctoral and/or dissertation work as part of my “paid” experience?
 I was paid for that work and also received grants to support it.

 We certainly recognize that many professionals are both in school and are also practitioners of evaluation.
 If you feel you are able to demonstrate that you meet the membership criteria, please do apply.